Luccy-svg/New_Movie_Studio_Project/README.md

 - Certain directors with high numvotes, generally bring in a higher worldwide_gross.

 ### Relevant findings:
-#### High Budget High Returns:
+#### Higher Budget Higher Returns:
-Bigger budegts tend to yield higher worldwide_gross as seen in the data.
+Bigger budgets tend to yield higher worldwide_gross as seen in the data.
 This is shown by the Return On Investment.
-#### Genres also equate to prfitability:
+#### Genres also equate to profitability:
 Genres like Horror had a high ROI even with modest or low production_budget.
 This is cost effective for New Movie Studio that is aiming to venture in the industry.
 #### Director influence:
 Directors with high numvotes tend to bring in a higher worldwide_gross.
 New Movie Studio will benefit immensely by choosing experienced or audience-approved Directors.